Do you know how to format a number to currency in Power Apps? No issues!

-Power Apps format Number Decimal Places
+Power Apps Format Number Decimal Places

 Follow the below steps to format Number Decimal Places.

-I want to make this currency field as Decimal Places as like (10560.6).
+I want to make this currency field like Decimal Places (10560.6).

 Text = Text(ThisItem.'Typical Software Costs', "#.#")

-In the formula, When you will put “#.#“, PowerApps will automatically add the “[$-en-US]” prefix to your format to tell the system what locale format to use.
+In the formula, When you put “#.#“, PowerApps will automatically add the “[$-en-US]” prefix to your format to tell the system what locale format to use.
 Then the formula looks like as below:

 Text = Text(ThisItem.'Typical Software Costs', "[$-en-US]#.#")